-12 Facts For Tennessee Williams's Birthday
+12 Facts About Tennessee Williams

 Born on March 26, 1911, Tennessee Williams is best known for having written such classic plays as The Glass Menagerie, A Streetcar Named Desire, and Cat On a Hot Tin Roof.
 He also hobnobbed with presidents, worked on a film that shocked the censors, and got to witness Marlon Brando’s plumbing skills firsthand.

 Thomas Lanier Williams III, the second child of Cornelius and Edwina Williams, was born in Columbus, Mississippi’s Episcopal rectory.
 At some point in 1938 or 1939, the young author—who’d previously been content to write under his given name—started calling himself “Tennessee.”
 Nobody knows why he chose this particular alias.
 In an autobiographical essay, Williams said that the nom de plume was a tribute to his ancestors who had “fought the Indians for Tennessee.”
 But he told one interviewer that “Tennessee Williams” originated as a nickname he’d received at the University of Iowa, his alma mater.
 “The fellows in my class could only remember that I was from a southern state with a long name.
 And when they couldn’t think of Mississippi, they settled on Tennessee,” he said.
 “That was all right with me, so when it stuck, I changed it permanently.”

 2. Tennessee Williams's First Professional Work Was About a Murderous Egyptian Ruler.

 Titled “The Vengeance of Nitocris,” this short story appeared in the August 1928 issue of Weird Tales, a widely-read pulp magazine.
 The plot focuses on an Egyptian monarch who may or may not have actually existed.